grafana/k6-docs/src/data/markdown/docs/02 javascript api/06 k6-html/20-Element -k6-html-.md

 ---
 title: 'Element'
 description: 'An HTML DOM element as returned by the Selection API.'
+excerpt: 'An HTML DOM element as returned by the Selection API.'
 ---

 Represents a DOM element matched by a [Selection](/javascript-api/k6-html/selection),